-To meet the current Nasdaq listing requirements for our securities to continue to be listed on the Nasdaq SmallCap Market, we will have to maintain (a) (1) at least \$2 million in net tangible assets, (2) \$35 million in market capitalization, or (3) \$500,000 in net income (over two of the last three years), (b) a public float of at least 500,000 shares valued at \$1 million or more and (c) a minimum bid price of \$1.
+To meet the current Nasdaq listing requirements for our securities to continue to be listed on the Nasdaq SmallCap Market, we will have to maintain (a) (1) at least \$2 million in net tangible assets, (2) \$35 million in market capitalization or (3) \$500,000 in net income (over two of the last three years), (b) a public float of at least 500,000 shares valued at \$1 million or more and (c) a minimum bid price of \$1.
 In addition, our common stock will have to be held by at least 300 holders and will have to have at least two active market makers.
 For purposes of determining compliance with the public float requirement, shares of stock held by officers, directors and 10% or greater stockholders are excluded.
+At June 30, 1999, we had \$2,090,000 in net tangible assets.
+In addition, we received net proceeds of approximately \$2.45 million in a private placement completed in July 1999.
+The closing price of our common stock during the period from January 1, 1999 to September 27, 1999 ranged from \$1.00 to \$4.00 and the Closing Price of our common stock on September 27, 1999 was \$1.44.
+We will need to raise additional capital in order to continue to meet the listing requirements.

 If we are unable to satisfy the NASD's listing maintenance requirements, our securities may be delisted from the Nasdaq SmallCap Market.
-In such event, trading, if any, in our securities would thereafter be conducted in the over-the-counter market in the Pink Sheets(R), a quotation medium operated by the National Quotation Bureau, LLC, or on the NASD's OTC Bulletin Board(R).
-Consequently, the liquidity of our securities could be impaired, not only in the number of securities which could be bought and sold, but also through delays in the timing of the transactions, reduction in securities analysts' and the news media's coverage of us, and lower prices for our securities than might otherwise be attained.
+In this type of event, trading, if any, in our securities would thereafter be conducted in the over-the-counter market in the Pink Sheets(R), a quotation medium operated by the National Quotation Bureau, LLC, or on the NASD's OTC Bulletin Board(R).
+Consequently, the liquidity of our securities could be impaired, not only in the number of securities that could be bought and sold, but also through delays in the timing of the transactions, reduction in securities than might otherwise be attained.